-From issue 35 the format will change to a new magazine format published twice per year.
-Note: Subscriptions from issue 34 will include issues 34, 35 and 36
+From issue 35 the format changed to a new magazine format published twice per year.

 Featured in this issue: